sandialabs/GenTen/README.md

 where PATH-TO-BOOST is the path to the top-level of your boost installation.

-#### LAPACK
+#### BLAS/LAPACK

-For best performance, a LAPACK library tuned for your machine should be used.
-Most computations in Genten are implemented directly with Kokkos, however LAPACK is used for solving linear systems of equations.
-If LAPACK is not enabled, Genten provides its own, serial, non-performant implementation.
-LAPACK is enabled through the LAPACK_LIBS and LAPACK_ADD_LIBS CMake variables, e.g., for Intel MKL:
+Most computations in Genten are implemented directly with Kokkos, however BLAS and LAPACK routines are used when possible.
+Therefore these libraries are required for CPU builds (i.e., OpenMP or pThreads).
+For Cuda GPU builds, Genten instead uses cuBLAS and cuSolver, which are distributed as part of the Cuda toolkit.
+LAPACK and BLAS are enabled through the LAPACK_LIBS and LAPACK_ADD_LIBS CMake variables, e.g., for Intel MKL:

 ```
  -D LAPACK_LIBS=${MKLROOT}/lib/intel64/libmkl_rt.so \